-- A principal in the 75th percentile of effectiveness yields an increase in student learning in reading and math of about three months, nearly as much as the four months of increased learning generated by a teacher at the 75th percentile, but across an entire school.
+- A principal in the 75th percentile of effectiveness yields an increase in student learning in reading and math of about three months, compared to a principal in the 25th percentile of effectiveness, nearly as much as the four months of increased learning generated by a teacher at the 75th percentile compared to a teacher at the 25th percentile, but across an entire school.
 The principal’s effects on students are largely indirect, coming in good measure through teachers, with the principal influencing factors including teacher hiring and development as well as the conditions for sound learning.

 - Evidence links four domains of principal behaviors to positive outcomes for students and schools—and they include but go beyond engagement with instruction.